LucasDiogo96/S.O.L.I.D/README.md

     }
 ```

-The EventBusService will just only has the behavior of RabbitMQ.
+The EventBusService will just only have  the behavior of RabbitMQ.

 ```csharp
  public class EventBusService